JohnathanMarkSmith/johnathanmarksmith.github.com/java-interview-questions.md

 # The Java Questions

+## What are inner class and anonymous class?

+### Inner class: classes defined in other classes, including those defined in methods are called inner classes.

+An inner class can have any accessibility including private.

+### Anonymous class:

+Anonymous class is a class defined inside a method without a name and is instantiated and declared in the same place and cannot have explicit constructors.

 ##  What is an Object and how do you allocate memory to it?

 Object in Java is an instance of a class and it is a software unit that combines a structured set of data with a set of operations for inspecting and manipulating that data.